FREE AND REDUCED MEAL PROGRAM

-Meal applications for the 2020-2021 may be submitted at any time.
-Completed meal applications can be mailed to Christine Miller, 23 Highland Avenue Westerly RI 02891 or scanned/emailed to firstname.lastname@example.org If you need a copy, please contact Michelle at 401-315-1509.
+Meal benefit applications for the 2023-2024 school year are being accepted now.
+Completed meal benefit applications can be mailed to Michelle Barber, 23 Highland Avenue Westerly RI 02891 or scanned/emailed to firstname.lastname@example.org If you need a copy, please contact Michelle at 401-315-1502.

 If you've received a notice from the State of RI stating your child(ren) have direct certification to receive free school meals in the 2023-2024 school year, you do not have to fill out an application.
-Feel free to contact Christine Miller if you have any questions regarding your child's eligibility, or if you need assistance in filling out a meal application.
+Feel free to contact Michelle Barber if you have any questions regarding your child's eligibility, or if you need assistance in filling out a meal application.
 If you think you may qualify for free or reduced meals, families are strongly encouraged to complete a meal benefit application.
 You may also apply online using our new digital application at www.myschoolapps.com

 Non-Discrimination Statement: This explains what to do if you believe you have been treated unfairly.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.